You'll need to be able to lead as well as work as part of a team.

 - Hotel/leisure groups.

-Vacancies are advertised online, by careers services, specialist recruitment agencies and in local and national newspapers.
-More information can be found in publications such as The Caterer and on the Institute of Hospitality website.
-Networking and speculative approaches to employers are advisable, particularly for graduate training schemes with larger restaurants.
+Vacancies are advertised online, by careers services, by specialist recruitment agencies, in publications such as The Caterer (and its online equivalent) and on the Institute of Hospitality website.
+Networking and speculative approaches to employers are advisable.

 Employers may favour candidates with a relevant degree or HND in business studies, management, hospitality management or hotel and catering.
 However, it is also possible to work your way up to a management position without a degree, and there are apprenticeships available in the industry at a range of levels.